sauravmishra1710/Lending-Club-Case-EDA/README.md

 ### Loan accepted: ###
 	If the company approves the loan, there are 3 possible scenarios:

-	Fully paid: Applicant has fully paid the loan (the principal and the interest rate)
+	Fully paid: Applicant has fully paid the loan (principal amount + interest rate).

-	Current: Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
+	Current: Applicant is in the process of paying the instalments.

-	Charged-off: Applicant has not paid the instalments in due time and has defaulted on the loan .
+	Charged-off: Applicant has not paid the instalments in due time and has defaulted on the loan.

 ### Loan rejected: ###
 	The company rejects the loan application.